larspetrus/Roofpig/README.md

 In Roofpig, you define how the cube will look after the alg is done.
 By default, it's a fully colored cube.
 You can also make parts 'solved' (dark gray) or 'ignored' (light gray), move pieces, recolor stickers and sprinkle out **X**es.

-But first we need to talk about Cubexps.
+But first we must talk about Cubexps.

 ####Cubexps